 Imagine experiencing artwork not only in person, but in the realm of Augmented Reality!
 With a wealth of information about each artist and painting at your fingertips.
 It would be the ultimate tour guide into different cultures and the minds of creative geniuses.

 BiteSizeUX took care of the prompt, the initial research and interviews.
-From there, I determined the best course of action and executed it to the best of my ability given the time constraints.
+From there, I determined the best course of action and executed it to the best of my ability.

 BitSizeUX provided a prompt, with a clear problem statement.
 They also presented me with user comments and an expert interview.
 This information was essential to creating my rendition of GalleryPal.

 With this information (and many notes), I created a map from start to end of what I would like my product to achieve.
 I then wrote a handful of How Might We statements, which then led me to my target user.
 I’d be targeting patrons of art museums who want to learn more about the pieces at their own pace without being inundated with lengthy paragraphs of text.

 After writing some essential features that I would like to include, I set the stage for the Crazy 8’s activity.
 I set my phone’s timer for a minute apiece and sketched out eight renditions of my most critical page.
 I chose my favorite of the eight, then created the screens before and after - the one marked with a star is my solution sketch.
 It was my favorite due to the easily accessible menu options on the right side and it had minimal distractions from the art itself.

 On the third day of the sprint, I created a moderately lengthy storyboard of how I imagined museum patrons using my product.
 I really enjoyed this process!
 It was fun to imagine the context in which users would use my app and to get a fuller picture of what the app itself would look like.